xzYue/odoo/doc/howtos/themes.rst

 Modifying the image database
 ''''''''''''''''''''''''''''

-Odoo provides its own image library but you certainly want to adapt it to your design.
+Modoo provides its own image library but you certainly want to adapt it to your design.
 Do not use the Media Manager uploading Tool to add image in your theme.
 The images url's will be lost on reload!
 Instead of uploading your images, you can create your own library and disable the old ones.

-In ``odoo/addons/theme_dummy/views/`` create a new file, name it ``images.xml`` and add these lines::
+In ``modoo/addons/theme_dummy/views/`` create a new file, name it ``images.xml`` and add these lines::

   <record id="image_bg_blue" model="ir.attachment">